drSandraMartin/drSandraMartin.github.io/content/post/Seminar_Gent_2025/index.md

 ---
 title: 👩🏼‍🏫 Block Seminar at Ghent University on Mixed-Effects Regression in Psychology
 summary: This May, I had the pleasure of being invited to Ghent for the third time to teach an intensive seminar on mixed-effects models in the Master course of EMCL.
 I really enjoy statistics, and teaching it is truly amazing, especially seeing how quickly people grasp the concepts and apply them to their own and example datasets.
-I'm looking forward to potentially returning to Ghent University for a fourth time. 🙂
+I'm looking forward to potentially returning to Ghent University for a fourth time!
 date: 2025-05-20

 # Featured image